Securing Extraordinary Relief For Business Owners

 If a defendant does not have assets in Texas subject to execution, a prejudgment garnishment may be available to freeze money owed to a defendant by third parties so that there will be a fund of money available to satisfy any potential judgment.
 If all post-judgment efforts to collect money from a defendant have failed, a plaintiff may be able to have a receiver appointed to assist the plaintiff in collecting the money owed.

 Our Firm Has The Experience And Insight You Need

 In Texas and throughout the Gulf Coast region, The Kruckemeyer Law Firm has obtained favorable results for those struggling with intricate legal disputes for decades.
-Lead attorney Robert J. Kruckemeyer has more than 28 years of experience dealing with these kinds of complex legal issues and can help you get the protection and relief that you seek.
+Lead attorney Robert J. Kruckemeyer has over 30 years of experience handling complex legal issues and can help you get the protection and relief that you seek.
 Call our firm at 713-364-0148 to discuss your concerns today.